1839 Ava earthquake

-The 1839 Ava earthquake, also known as the Amarapura earthquake or Inwa earthquake was a disastrous seismic event that struck central Burma on the morning of March 23.
-This earthquake with a moment magnitude as high as 8.3, was one of the biggest in the country since 1762.
-Shaking reached XI (Extreme) on the Modified Mercalli intensity scale, and was felt in Rangoon and Bhamo.
+The 1839 Ava earthquake, also known as the Amarapura earthquake or Inwa earthquake, was a disastrous seismic event that struck present-day central Myanmar on March 23.
+This earthquake with an estimated moment magnitude as high as 8.3, was one of the largest in the country, since 1762.
+It was assigned a maximum of XI (Extreme) on the Modified Mercalli intensity scale, and was felt in Rangoon and Bhamo.
+Damage was enormous in Ava, resulting in the death of hundreds.

 Tectonic setting

-Burma is wedged between four tectonic plates; the Indian, Eurasian, Sunda and Burma plates that interact due to active geological processes.
+Myanmar is wedged between four tectonic plates; the Indian, Eurasian, Sunda, and Burma plates, that interact due to active geological processes.
 Along the west coast of the Coco Islands, off the Rahkine coast, and into Bangladesh, is a highly oblique convergent boundary known as the Sunda megathrust.
 This large fault marks the boundary between the Indian and Burma plates.
 The megathrust emerges from the seafloor in Bangladesh, where it runs parallel and east of the Chin Hills.
 This boundary continues to north of Burma where it ends at the eastern Himalayas.

 The Sagaing Fault is a mostly continental transform fault that runs through Burma and connects the Andaman spreading center to the collision zone in the north.
-It accommodates motion between the Burma and Sunda Plates as they slide past each other at a rate of 18 to 49 mm/yr.
+It accommodates motion between the Burma and Sunda plates as they slide past each other at a rate of 18 to 49 mm/yr.
 The fault runs the entire length of the country for over 1,200 km and continues its trace into the Andaman Sea.
 The Sagaing Fault is Burma's largest and most active source of seismic threat, running through or close to major cities like Yangon, Nay Pyi Daw and Mandalay.
 Several large and damaging earthquakes have occurred on this fault in historical times.
+In 1946 the 180 km long Sagaing segment produced two major earthquakes but there are no records of its impact.
+Ten years later, in 1956, a magnitude 7.1 earthquake struck close to the city of Mandalay, re-rupturing the 1839 rupture zone for about 60 km.
+Meanwhile, the 260 km long Meiktila segment has not experienced any major earthquake since 1839 and is considered a seismic gap.